 - Algorithm: Least Connection

-- Active Monitor: Select the one which you created earlier.
+- Active Monitor: Select the one that you created earlier.

 - Select members: Enter individual members.